kachi9833/Kachi/_posts/2024-03-29-Linux-Forensics-cheatsheet.md

 2. Sleauthkit commands
 3. FTK Imager
 4. elf-tools commands
-5. Linux distro such as Tsurugi, SIFT or REMNUX (Need to mount the disk image first)
+5. Linux distro such as Tsurugi, SIFT or REMNUX (Need to mount the disk image first).
+Live responde commands such as `find`, `cat`, `last -f` might helpful.

 ```
-Note: If Autopsy or Sleauth-kit can open the disk partition, convert the image file into E01 using FTK Imager ("Export Disk Image")
+Note: If Autopsy or Sleauth-kit cannot open the disk partition, do convert the raw image file into E01 using FTK Imager ("Export Disk Image")
 ```

 ### Directories and Files Analysis